Tarcaye/paris-mob-programming/README.md

 # 2. Launch the tests
 npm run testWatch

-# The test file is fake.test.js
+# The test file is fake.test.ts
 ```